cha2ranga/powerstore-csm-resiliency/README.md

 NAME      STATUS   ROLES                       AGE     VERSION rke2-m1   Ready    control-plane,etcd,master   9m31s   v1.24.12+rke2r1

-## this file contains cluster details. you can rename it as kubeconfig and use it. you can even copy it to .kube/config directoyr
+## this file contains cluster details. you can rename it as kubeconfig and use it. you can even copy it to .kube/config directoy

 /etc/rancher/rke2/rke2.yaml